Pippa Middleton Closes Company After Prince William Allegedly Expressed Fears It Could Embarrass Royal Family

 Apparently, Pippa Middleton’s PMX Enterprises recorded profits of £115,000 ( over $148,000) just a year after it was set up in 2013.
 However, in 2015, the company’s profits drastically dropped to £50,700 (over $65,000).

-Pippa, 33, has not shown any signs of quitting her business life in the past, despite marrying multi-millionaire James Matthews in May.
+Pippa, 33, had not shown any signs of quitting her business life in the past, despite marrying multi-millionaire James Matthews in May.
 This has led to speculations that Middleton is preparing to have kids with her husband soon.

 Meanwhile, rumors claimed that Prince William may have influenced Pippa Middleton’s decision to terminate her business.
 The same news site alleged that the 35-year-old prince was worried about how his sister-in-law’s venture could affect the image of the royals.

-Apparently, Prince William “quietly and diplomatically” advised a diminution of Pippa’s business ventures over fears they could “embarrass” the Royal Family.
+Apparently, Prince William “quietly and diplomatically” advised a diminution of Pippa’s business ventures over fears they could “embarrass” the royal family.

-There were also claims that Pippa was convinced to let go of her company to have more time for her husband and possibly help expand Matthews businesses.
+There were also claims that Pippa was convinced to let go of her company to have more time for her husband and possibly help expand Matthews’ businesses.

 Pippa Middleton has tried various careers in the past but didn’t turn out well.
 In 2014, her newspaper column was axed just six months after it started.
 The following year, she attempted to embark on a television career in the United States but to no avail.
-She was also designated as a special correspondent on NBC’s Today program but never made it onto the screen for some reasons.
+She was also designated as a special correspondent on NBC’s Today program but never made it onto the screen for some reason.

 [Featured Image by Jan Kruger/Getty Images]